dasnessie/recipes/french_onion_soup_soupe_a_loignon_gratinee_recipe.md

-# French Onion Soup (Soupe à l'Oignon Gratinée) Recipe
+# French Onion Soup (Soupe à l’Oignon Gratinée) Recipe

 For such a simple dish, French onion soup should be easy to make great.
 And yet, so many versions taste like a cup of burnt-onion tea with melted cheese trying its best to cover up the flaws.
 This recipe develops great flavor with a long, slow caramelization of the onions, then punches it up with cider vinegar, fresh chives, and a surprise ingredient: fish sauce.